P ≠ RP Proof

 from its behavior are: in (1), Pr[M accepts x]

-= q (M halting in polynomial time into accepting state) and Pr[M rejects x] = 1 – q (either M halting
+= q (M halting within polynomial time into accepting state) and Pr[M rejects x] = 1 – q (either M halting

 into non-accepting state or not halting); and in (2), Pr[M accepts x] = 0 and Pr[M rejects x]

-= 1 (M halting in polynomial time into non-accepting state).
+= 1 (M halting within polynomial time into non-accepting state).

 See